 The Biostatistics track builds on the classic Public Health Biostatistics skill and knowledge base and takes advantage of special knowledge of its faculty in the areas of genetics, bioinformatics, network analysis, causal inference, and big data science.
 Students have the opportunity to learn and apply statistical genetics in the context of complex disease study, high throughout computing used in "big" data science, applications in evidence-based patient-centered outcome studies, and population-based epidemiological studies.
 Courses include topics and material such as interpretation of personalized and evidence-based medicine in the context of public health; basic understanding of genetics and epigenetics; general "omic" approaches and concepts; as well as classic Biostatistics topics such as Survival and Categorical data analysis.

-Related Certificate
+Related Certificates

-The Zilber College of Public Health (CPH) offers a Master of Public Health (MPH) with concentration in six tracks of study, a PhD in Public Health with a Concentration in Community and Behavioral Health Promotion, a PhD in Public Health with a Concentration in Biostatistics, a PhD in Environmental Health Sciences, and a PhD in Epidemiology.
+The Zilber College of Public Health (ZCPH) offers a Master of Public Health (MPH) with concentration in six tracks of study, a PhD in Public Health with a Concentration in Community and Behavioral Health Promotion, a PhD in Public Health with a Concentration in Biostatistics, a PhD in Environmental Health Sciences, and a PhD in Epidemiology.

 Master of Public Health

-Like most MPH programs, the Zilber CPH's program imparts knowledge and skills in each of these core disciplines in public health, helping prepare all students to analyze information and consider solutions to public health problems using a social justice lens at the community, institutional, and societal levels.
-Courses have been designed to teach program- and track-level competencies as defined by Zilber CPH faculty.
+Like most MPH programs, the ZCPH program imparts knowledge and skills in each of these core disciplines in public health, helping prepare all students to analyze information and consider solutions to public health problems using a social justice lens at the community, institutional, and societal levels.
+Courses have been designed to teach program- and track-level competencies as defined by ZCPH faculty.
 Program-level competencies reflect key public health skills including systems thinking, ethics, analytical methods, communications/informatics, diversity/culture, leadership, and professionalism.
 In addition, students engage in a specific track of study, gaining deeper competency in one of the six areas.
 Upon graduation students are prepared for positions in a range of public/population health and healthcare settings and/or for doctoral-level study.

 Admission Requirements